lydtechconsulting/kafka-schema-registry-avro/README.md

 <conduktor.enabled>true</conduktor.enabled>
 ```

-To view data flowing through the system, enable the `PaymentEndToEndComponentTest.testThrottledSend()` which is `@Disabled` by default.
+To view data flowing through the system, enable the `PaymentEndToEndComponentTest.testThrottledSend()` test which is `@Disabled` by default.

 Leave the test containers up following a test run, and navigate to the Console at:
 ```